canro91/canro91.github.io/_posts/2020-10-05-CompareDateTimeSQLServer.md

 ---
 layout: post
-title: TIL&colon; How to compare DateTime without the date part in SQL Server
+title: "TIL: How to compare DateTime without the date part in SQL Server"
 tags: todayilearned sql
 ---